cobilab/chester/README.md

 # CHESTER #
 <p align="center"><img src="imgs/logo.png"
 alt="CHESTER" width="300" height="300" border="0" /></p>
-CHESTER is an alignment-free tool to compute and visualise uniqueness (Relative Absent Words) maps.
+CHESTER is a probabilistic tool to map and visualize relative singularity regions.
 The references can be non-aligned, such as those outputed directly from NGS plataforms (FASTQ), while the target sequences should be aligned (FASTA).
 CHESTER has a probabilistic way to detect the relative absense of large k-mer sizes (up to 30), namely using bloom filters.
+The bloom filters are set automatically.

 ## INSTALLATION ##